ericd9799/CS725_HW7/NOTEBOOK.md

 Below chart is the initial chart created for one country to see how the chart would look like.
 ![alt text](Initial_Chart.PNG "Initial Chart")

+To see what the chart would look like for all countries

 Looking at the initial chart and the dataset, it would not be feasible to plot the basic and managed drinking-water services ratings for 194 countries for 15 years.
 This would cause the graph to be illegible and unmeaningful.
 Thus, I limited to only countries where they had both basic managed drinking-water services rating populated.
 Below is the chart produced.
 ![alt text](All_Fields_Populated.PNG "Basic and Managed Drinking-Water Services Populated")